How To Adjust Tire Pressure By Yourself: Quick And Safe Guide

 Pressure Adjustment Process

 Adjusting the tire pressure does not require higher mathematics studies.
-However, it is very important to do it correctly, to avoid potential damage to your tires.
+However, it is highly important to do it correctly, to avoid potential damage to your tires.
 When you arrive at the gas station or any technical service center, make sure you park the car right next to the air pump.
 Taking into account that you know the recommended pressure for your tires, set the pump to the required PSI level.

 You can start the process with any of the 4 tires.
 You have to remove the valve stem cap from the tire and connect the air pump to the open hole.
 Most digital pumps play a specific sound when they have filled the tire to the indicated level.
 Even without it, you will realize when the pump finishes filling the pressure, as it takes up to 10 seconds.
 Once the procedure is over, don't forget to put the valve back to avoid air leakage.
 After you finish with the first tire, repeat the procedure for the other 3 ones.